imcjohn/CodingProfile/README.md

 ## Python Snippets
 A few short python programs I wrote for EECS Classes at MIT, detailing various compression and channel encoding algorithms.

-## Jane Street Electronic Trading Competition
+## Jane Street Electronic Trading Competition (Jane Street ETC)
 Trading bot created at the Jane Street ETC by me and my two teammates, written in C++.
 More details in the folder

+## TinyBasic in C++ (Tiny Basic CPP)
+Tiny basic interpreter written by me in C++.
+Still adding more features, but fully implements the language spec as of now.